 A steadfast piece in our ever-evolving pattern collection, The Kimono Robe and Pajamas Pattern is part of Palmer/Pletsch’s ‘Learn to Sew’ beginner series.
 A unisex design drafted for teens and adults, this pattern includes pieces for a robe, pajama bottoms (long or short), and a pajama top (long-sleeve or short).

-In non-pandemic times, Kate teaches a five week course for beginning sewists on the included robe pattern because so many bedrock sewing elements are covered in its construction.
-In this blog post, however, I am going to focus on the pajama pants which Bonnie whipped up for Kate’s husband, Fred, one afternoon last spring.
+The robe pattern is great – many bedrock sewing elements are covered in its construction.
+However, in this blog post, I am going to focus on the pajama pants which Bonnie whipped up for Kate’s husband, Fred, one afternoon last spring.

-We used this pattern (specifically the pajama pants) as the suggested pattern for the Robert Kaufman Mammoth Flannel in Green which appeared in our very first Warm Tones Swatch Card.
+We used this pattern (specifically the pajama pants) as the suggested pattern for the Robert Kaufman Mammoth Flannel in Green which appeared in our very first Warm Tones Swatch Experience.
 We try, whenever possible, to make samples of our many patterns.
-This equips us to provide advice to our customers, as well as write the pattern reviews you so enjoy. 😉 Though flannel pajamas as a concept has been thoroughly tested and approved of, not all patterns are created equal, and, we wanted to make sure that the Palmer/Pletsch pajama bottoms were as well-drafted and easy to make as their reputation suggested.
+This equips us to provide advice to our customers, as well as write the pattern reviews you so enjoy. 😉 Though flannel pajamas as a concept has been thoroughly tested and approved, not all patterns are created equal.
+We wanted to make sure that the Palmer/Pletsch pajama bottoms were as well-drafted and easy to make as their reputation suggested.

 Bonnie’s ultimate impression?
 Excellent!